Fedack/PiShockDocs/docs/PiShock.md

 Feel free to Experiment and to Share your Experiences with the Community.

 #### **S.S.A.C** (**S**afe **S**ane **A**nd **C**onsentual)
-Please keep in mind that this is an Adult Toy whith the purpos of Inflicting pain on your Partner.<br>
+Please keep in mind that this is an Adult Toy whith the purpose of Inflicting pain on your Partner.<br>
 Make sure to discuss your and your partner's Limits before engaging in play.<br>
 Be aware that Certain Conditions (eg. Alcohol Intoxication) Can not only Limit your Partner's ability to consent but also affect their Pain Perception.<br>